XiaoCode-er/HCN-Pytorch/README.md

 # HCN-Pytorch
-Pytorch implement of HCN and Two-stream CNN for skeleton-based action recognition.
+An unofficial pytorch implement of HCN and Two-stream CNN for skeleton-based action recognition.

 It will be updated soon......